grahampugh/ansible-mac-playbook/README.md

 To-Do
 -----

+I haven't found any of these resources yet.
+Someone needs to do them.
+I may get there one day.

   * Ansible module for creating configuration profiles.
+  * Ansible module for installing/removing configuration profiles.
   * Ansible module for installing Munki on clients.
+  * Ansible module for manifestutil.
+  * Ansible module for AutoPkg.

 Won't Do
 -----